ManticoreGamesInc/platform-documentation/src/getting_started/community_content.md

 ## Overview

-**Community Content** is one of the most fundamentally awesome aspects of creation in CORE.
+**Community Content** is one of the most fundamentally awesome aspects of creation in Core.
 It allows for you to use, improve, and remix creations you or others have made public.
 This creates a wealth of content for all game creators on the platform - speeding up game development & the spread of ideas more than ever before!